 - Available as a speaker on all aspects of gemology and/or faceting for seminars, symposia, shows and education.

-- Several published articles on gemology and faceting in "Rocks and Minerals" and "Lapidary Journal," as well as a chapter on Maine gemstones in the recently published "The Mineralogy of Maine."
+- Many published articles on gemology and faceting in "The Guide", "Lapis", "Rocks and Minerals" and "Lapidary Journal," as well as a chapter on Maine gemstones in "The Mineralogy of Maine, Volume II."

 1985-2005: Harvard University, Cambridge Massachusetts - Associate of the Mineralogical Museum curating the Museum's collection.